rux616/karabiner-windows-mode/README.md

 ```

 If you see "Checked and formatted!" then you should be ready to commit your changes and submit a PR.

-**MAKE SURE TO NOTE YOUR CHANGES IN THE RELEVANT PLACES IN THE README**